darrenjkt/MS3D/docs/MS3D_PARAMETERS.md

 # MS3D Parameter Explanation
-MS3D configuration is located in `tools/cfgs/target_dataset/label_generation/roundN/cfgs/ps_config.yaml`.
+MS3D configuration for each round of self-training on the given target dataset is located in `tools/cfgs/target_dataset/label_generation/roundN/cfgs/ps_config.yaml`.

 Here is an explanation the parameters.

 ```yaml
 EXP_NAME: W_L_VMFI_TTA_PA_PC_VA_VC_64  # all files will be saved/searched with this prefix